Nathaniel Moran: 2022

 Representative Louie Gohmert announced that he would run for the Republican nomination for Texas Attorney General instead of reelection in Texas's 1st congressional district.
 On December 2, 2021, Moran announced his campaign to succeed Gohmert.
 He won the Republican nomination and defeated Democratic nominee Jrmar Jefferson.

 Tenure

 Moran was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+In July 2026, Moran and U.S. representative Ted Lieu introduced the AI Kill Switch Act, which would require developers of advanced AI systems to maintain the technical capability to throttle, suspend or shut down their systems.